 The quest of the last 15 years to achieve eight Millennium Development Goals (MDGs) demonstrates the power of Global Goals to realize progressive change.
 The MDGs succeeded, in part, by tapping a widely held conviction that progress everywhere – particularly among the impoverished.
 This Report strives to illuminates how in practice, the SDGs can best be applied to this end.
 It draws from the lessons in over 50 recent National MDG Reports.
 We encourage practitioners, advocates and leaders, in all walks of life, to use this Report to identify and apply lessons from MDG practice, suited to their context

-“World Cities Report 2016”
+“World Drug Report 2018.”